FREE TOOL

 Citations

 The calculator defaults are planning assumptions, not a claim that every workflow behaves exactly this way.
 They are grounded in published agent architecture research, production framework documentation, and independent AI cost analysis.
 Replace these defaults with your trace data when you have it.
+Year two and year three apply a 25% annual blended model-efficiency improvement to the model-driven portion of the cost curve.

 Architecture Calculator default Why the cost profile changes